indiamaris/goSerious/README.md

 # Playground Start

-This is the starter code for the playground project we use in part 2 of my React course.
+Code for the playground project we use in TS react pratices

 ## Getting Started